Dating of the MiDDle to Upper paleolithic

 Louise Thomasiv, Peter van Calstereniv y João Zilhãov

-Middle-to-Upper Paleolithic transition in southern Iberia.
-Stalagmite, bone and shell samples from Area 1 of the
+transition in southern Iberia.
+Stalagmite, bone and shell samples from Area 1

 Paleolithic technology.